WesleyHackClub/wesley.hackclub.com/README.md

 Welcome to the club.

 ## TODO:
+- [x] fixed the pages deployment, now it is correctly using github actions
 - [ ] make gud
 - [x] Fix the title text
 - [ ] Fix the website on mobile